cedricbonhomme/cedricbonhomme.org/content/about.md

 ### Parenting

-Even with my deep commitment to computer science, I make it a priority to spend quality time with my children.
+Even with my commitment to computer science, I make it a priority to spend quality time with my children.
 In today's fast-paced world, this can be challenging, but I do my best to teach them as much as I can while ensuring we have fun together.